Is Emily the right trainer for me?

 General notes for clients exploring which trainer is right for them.

 I’m good at excruciatingly minute detail, and how it fits into the bigger picture of Dressage.
-I have a very sensitive eye, and can tell when your seat bone needs to come 2 mm right and 1 mm down.
+I have a very sensitive eye, and can tell when one of your seat bones needs to come 2 mm to the right and 1 mm down.
 If you like this kind of detail, I might be your trainer.

 I like to keep the atmosphere at the barn relaxed.
 I’m not upset by shavings in the tail or unpolished boots.
 If you aren’t either, I might be your trainer.

 I like to use natural horsemanship to help horses gain suppleness and confidence.
 I don’t use draw reins, side reins, or tight nose bands.
 The horses and I occasionally play with tarps or umbrellas.
 I tend towards rope halters, since they give a good feel for ground work.
 If this sounds interesting or you are already using some of these methods, I might be your trainer.

 I like to compete when well prepared and with the goal of having fun.
 However, competition is not my highest priority.
 My highest priority is helping horses and riders find the magic and intimacy of Dressage.